connecteev/laravel-email-campaigns-spatie/docs/advanced-usage/handling-events.md

 The event has one public property: `$subscription` which is an instance of `Spatie\EmailCampaigns\Models\Subscription`.

-You can get to the email address of the subscriber like this:
+You can get the email address of the subscriber like this:

 ```php
 $email = $event->subscription->subcriber->email;
 ```

-This is how you can get to the name of the email list:
+This is how to get the name of the email list:

 ```php
 $nameOfEmailList = $event->subscription->emailList->name;